Resource Rebels: Environmental Justice Movements Building Hope

 “The only way to build hope is through the Earth.” – Vandana Shiva

-Environmental justice makes connections between environmental protection and social justice.
-This includes addressing inequalities between racial and ethnic groups, social classes, genders, and “North” and “South” world regions widened by capitalist industrialization and Western colonization.
-Since the 1970s, environmental justice has provided a framework for growing movements of ecologically minded citizens, Indigenous nations, and other land-based peoples (which Al Gedicks calls “resource rebels”) in North America and around the world.
-These social movements have taken stands against the cultural and economic systems based on resource extraction (of minerals, freshwater, hydropower, etc.), or what Naomi Klein terms “extractivism,” and the industrial production and military projects that harm local communities.
+Environmental Justice has provided a framework for growing movements of ecologically minded citizens, Indigenous nations, and others --who Al Gedicks calls “resource rebels”-- in North America and around the world.
+These social movements have taken stands against the cultural and economic systems based on resource extraction (of minerals, freshwater, hydropower, fossil fuels), or what Naomi Klein terms “extractivism,” and the industrial and military projects that harm local communities.

-In the 21st century, their work has expanded to encompass climate justice, including mitigation of greenhouse gases by resisting the fossil fuel industry and adaptation to the effects of climate change through strengthening collaborative resilience through sustainable methods to procure food, water, and energy.
-Key aspects of resilience also include building alliances across cultural and economic divides, and revitalizing Indigenous cultures that provide alternate models through “recovering the sacred,” in the words of Winona LaDuke.
+In the 21st century, environmental justice work has expanded to encompass climate justice.
+Strengthening collaborative resilience through sustainable methods to procure food, water, and energy and resisting the fossil fuel industry helps to mitigate effects of greenhouse gases and to adapt to the effects of climate change.
+Key aspects of resilience include building alliances across cultural and economic divides, and revitalizing Indigenous cultures that provide alternate models through “recovering the sacred,” in the words of Winona LaDuke.

-In winter quarter, we will examine resilience strategies at the local and regional scale and develop grassroots social movement skills.
+In both fall and winter quarters, we will examine resilience strategies at the local and regional scale and develop grassroots social movement skills.
 These skills include devising public relations and media strategies; presenting information through popular education; using effective and accessible language and imagery; writing press releases, testimony, and grant proposals; facilitating meetings; cross-cultural training; using social media and multimedia; organizing rallies and funding events; and building alliances among communities and coalitions between organizations.
-The final project will involve developing collaborative relationships with community-based organizations, conducting ethnographic research, and using the research and social movement skills set to make an impact on a particular environmental justice issue.
+Skills also include ways of reflecting on our connections to ourselves, each other, and the Earth.
+The final project will include continuing to develop collaborative relationships with community-based organizations, conducting ethnographic research, and using the research and social movement skills set to make an impact on a particular environmental justice issue.

 Fields of Study